theUncanny/edna/src/note-help.md

 # Encryption

-When storing notes on disk, you can optionally encrypt them with a password.
+When storing notes on disk, you can encrypt them with a password.

-The password is not sent anywhere.
-It's only stored in your browser (in local storage).
+The password is only stored in your browser (in local storage).
+It never leaves your computer.

-Encryption and decryption takes place in your browser.
+Encryption and decryption takes place on your computer.

-If you loose the password, you'll loose access the to your notes. **Don't loose the password**.
+If you loose the password, you'll loose the access the to your notes. **Don't loose the password**.

 We use [kiss-crypto](https://github.com/team-reflect/kiss-crypto) for encryption.